Actavis: Early years

-Company evolution

-1990s

 Throughout its history, Actavis has expanded both organically and as the result of strategic acquisitions.
 In 1993, Actavis, then Watson, announced its initial public offering (IPO) of shares of common stock.
 The company was initially listed on the NASDAQ under the ticker symbol WATS.
 The company moved to the New York Stock Exchange (NYSE) in 1997, and began trading under the symbol WPI.